 - UH West O ʻahu

 - Honolulu Community College

 Deadline to Use These Funds

-According to guidance provided by the USDOE: “All institutions were given 1 calendar year (365 days) from the date of award in their HEERF Grant Award Notification (GAN) to complete the performance of their HEERF grant.”
+According to guidance provided by the USDOE for the CARES Act: “All institutions were given 1 calendar year (365 days) from the date of award in their HEERF Grant Award Notification (GAN) to complete the performance of their HEERF grant.”

 Similarly, CCRSAA allows the expenditure of HEERF II funds until one calendar year from the date of their award.
 It also allowed for the application of a no-cost extension for HEERF funds to match this HEERF II deadline.